Climb Ben Lomond

 When is the best time to climb Ben Lomond?

 Views are even more dramatic at sunrise and sunset.
-On busy weekends I suggest heading off around 9.30 am when the car parks shouldn't be full.
-Any later, and you risk the road being closed (on the busiest and warmest days).
-This timing works well as you can have your lunch at the summit.
+On busy weekends, I suggest heading off around 9.30 a.m., when the car parks shouldn't be full.
+This avoids when the path gets busy and can be ideal for lunch at the summit.

 Can I walk my dog on Ben Lomond?